 My Mother was always ready with an old Jamaican adage to explain some decision or assuage some slight I was feeling.
 The hurt was represented by the rope, which would eventually run out.
 Time is a constant and through its long course my hurt would dissipate, the residue washing away as the hands of time wound round.

 I think Time takes its shape for each of us by and through our perception of it.
 The sharp-edged joy of soft lips meeting for the first time or a cruel comment by a confidant are experiences that seem to slow down and stretch Time.

 My relationship and experience with Time has changed as I’ve become more aware of my thoughts, actions and interactions.
 I strive to slow it down during interactions, stepping outside of myself to observe, then responding instead of reacting.

 I used to think that I had run out of Time to take action on ideas swirling in my head.
 What if I hadn’t found that Italian class held in a Catholic school in the Village?
 What if I hadn’t signed up for that 4-day intensive jewelry design course with 8 strangers in an apartment on the Upper East Side?

 I almost held on to that rope instead of Time’s constant flow.
 I no longer rail against Time but slow it down when I can, following its arrow to a future I create.

 A few references:

-The move ARRIVAL talks about time, language, perception, past-future-present, non-linear thinking.
+The movie ARRIVAL talks about time, language, perception, past-future-present, non-linear thinking.
 It’s based on the book: Stories of Your Life and Others by Ted Chiang

-I read a book a long time ago and may need to do so again:
+I read this book a long time ago and may need to reread it:

 An Arrow Through Chaos: How We See into the Future, by David Loye Ph.D